ramigs/strapi-nuxt-article/strapi-nuxt.md

 Time for the user profile page.

-Create a new `/pages/profile.vue` file with the following code:
+Create a file `./pages/profile.vue` with the following code:

 ```vue
 <template>